rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

 ## SUMMARY: THE CRIME IN ONE PARAGRAPH

-**Google Ads charged you $2,100 for a YouTube advertising campaign that reported mathematically impossible conversion rates (78% vs industry standard 0.5-3%, making it 26-156x higher than normal), including instances where conversions exceeded clicks (physically impossible), resulting in 26,000+ fake or inactive subscribers that destroyed your channel's growth.
-When you investigated and documented this fraud, Google systematically deflected, blocked your communications as "dangerous," and then attempted unauthorized access to your entire Google account through a deceptive security prompt sent during a recorded support call from their official number (404-978-8978).
-You clicked "No" and received confirmation that a login attempt was blocked.
+**Google Ads charged me $2,100 for a YouTube advertising campaign that reported mathematically impossible conversion rates (78% vs industry standard 12%), including instances where conversions exceeded clicks (physically impossible), resulting in 26,000+ fake or inactive subscribers that destroyed my channel's growth.
+When I investigated and documented this fraud, Google systematically deflected, blocked my communications as "dangerous," and then attempted unauthorized access to my entire Google account through a deceptive security prompt sent during a recorded support call from their official number (404-978-8978).
+I clicked "No" and received confirmation that a login attempt was blocked.
 This unauthorized access attempt, combined with the provable advertising fraud and systematic cover-up, constitutes both criminal behavior (unauthorized computer access) and civil fraud (deceptive trade practices), all of which is documented with recordings, screenshots, and email trails.**

 ---